Submitting Short Fiction

 I’ve even seen writers who exchange submissions.
 They give their work to another writer to submit and they return the favor with that person’s stories!
 There’s no wrong way to track submissions.
 Just remember to track them so you don’t accidentally break guidelines.

-The above image is a snapshot from my current grinder submissions, with titles scrubbed out.
-I won’t go into too much detail, but you can see it includes the date, the current status (yellow means it’s getting close to when that publication will normally reject a story, red means it might be past their average response time), and info on how many days the story has been held versus the average.
+The above image is a snapshot from my current Duotrope submissions, with titles scrubbed out.
+I won’t go into too much detail, but you can see it includes the date submitted, the current status (a “P” means pending), How many days it’s been out, and stats on return times for that magazine.

 It can be a lot of fun to track submission details and data but just remember not to get too carried away.
 The focus of your time should be on writing and revision!

 If you write a lot, you may have a huge backlog of stories.
 This means you’ll be sending more out.
 If you’re keen on getting published and eventually making a career of writing, I’d say you should send out things as much as you can.
 Submissions are a numbers game.

 For example, here is my rate of submissions vs. acceptance on Duotrope:

 These numbers are inflated because I send out a lot of poetry, which is a whole different beast.
 Look at fiction specifically.
 In the past 12 months, I sent out 100 submissions.
 Only 7.5% of those were accepted.
 Yet, this is still higher than the average acceptance ratio on Duotrope.
 I can tell you those 100 submissions are only a small quotient of the stories I write in a year.
 That’s because I tend to write in larger volumes.
 But my rate would be higher if I wrote less, but spent more time on those stories.

 I know writers who aim for 100 or 200 rejections a year, while there are others who send out a smaller number and have a higher acceptance rate.
 So much of this is personal to you and your volume.